Trello acquires Butler, a tool for automating repetitive tasks

-Trello, a web-based project management app launched seven years ago by Frog Creek Software and later acquired by Atlassian for $425 million, is a powerful collaboration tool.
-Its cross-platform dashboard is organized around the idea of boards, or digital whiteboards in a kanban-style workflow populated by cards containing attachments, to-do items, hyperlinks, due dates, comments, and more.
-The platform’s a highly visual, drag-and-drop affair, with a robust ecosystem of third-party Chrome extensions and native apps called Power-Ups — not to mention integrations with services like BitBucket, Google Drive, Dropbox, Salesforce, Slack, and other apps via its API.
+Trello, a web-based project management app launched seven years ago by Fog Creek Software and later acquired by Atlassian for $425 million, is a powerful collaboration tool.
+Its cross-platform dashboard is organized around the idea of boards, or digital whiteboards in a Kanban-style workflow populated by cards containing attachments, to-do items, hyperlinks, due dates, comments, and more.
+The platform is a highly visual drag-and-drop affair, with a robust ecosystem of third-party Chrome extensions and native apps called Power-Ups — not to mention integrations with services like BitBucket, Google Drive, Dropbox, Salesforce, Slack, and other apps via its API.

-But while flexibility is arguably one of Trello’s greatest strength’s, it’s become something of an Achilles’ heel in recent years.
+But while flexibility is arguably one of Trello’s greatest strengths, it’s become something of an Achilles’ heel in recent years.
 For example, it doesn’t take long for some tasks, like archiving old content and copying cards from one board to another, to become dreaded chores when you’re forced to perform them day in and day out.
 Ditto for tedium like sorting lists and maintaining a unified calendar.

 “When we look at productivity and the way people are working, they’re spending hours doing meaningless, repetitive tasks.
-[That’s given rise] to the popularity of tools like Siri Shortcuts and Zappier” Michael Pryor, the cofounder and CEO of Trello, told VentureBeat in an interview last week.
+[That’s given rise] to the popularity of tools like Siri Shortcuts and Zapier,” Michael Pryor, cofounder and CEO of Trello, told VentureBeat in an interview last week.
 “There’s a way to automate these tasks, and the tools to make these automations are now more accessible than ever.”

 Butler, which is currently available as a Power-Up, will be integrated into Trello in the coming months.
 Some of its functionality will be made available to all users, but customers who subscribe to Trello’s premium tiers — the $10 per user per month Business Class plan and $20.83 per user per month Enterprise plan — will get “more advanced” capabilities and higher usage thresholds.

 In a phone conversation last week, Triscon said he conceived of the idea for Butler almost three years ago, shortly after he started using Trello to organize his personal life and development at a software company.
-An early prototype garnered attention within the Trello community on Reddit, where Triscon said that people reacted “super positively.”
+An early prototype garnered attention within the Trello community on Reddit, where Triscon said people reacted “super positively.”

 “Trello is amazing for creating your own processes because it doesn’t bring you to a particular way of working, but [it lacks] native automation,” he said.
 “I could see that there was a lot of demand for [something like Butler].”

-Butler’s experienced meteoric growth in the intervening months.
+Butler has experienced meteoric growth in the intervening months.
 Today, it has “thousands” of customers and “tens of thousands” of active users, Triscon said.

-To a degree, it’s benefitting from the momentum of a robotic process automation (RPA) market that flew past $6.6 billion in revenue last year.
+To a degree, it’s benefiting from the momentum of a robotic process automation (RPA) market that flew past $6.6 billion in revenue last year.
 It’s not tough to see why — repetitive, monotonous tasks are an enormous time sink.
 Employees spend nearly a quarter of their time on repetitive chores, according to Smartsheet, and about 60 percent estimate they could save six or more hours a week if at least a few of those activities were handled by intelligent machines.

-Butler’s easy to get the hang of, but its simplicity belies its extensibility.
-It consists of two core components: ButlerBot, an autonomous account within Trello boards that performs tasks on users’ behalfs, and the aforementioned Power-Up app, which adds task-triggering buttons to the right-hand list of actions in Trello cards.
+Butler is easy to get the hang of, but its simplicity belies its extensibility.
+It consists of two core components: ButlerBot, an autonomous account within Trello boards that performs tasks on a user’s behalf, and the aforementioned Power-Up app, which adds task-triggering buttons to the right-hand list of actions in Trello cards.

 They’re both tuned from Butler’s command builder, a settings menu overflowing with customization options.
 Triggers set off operations when something occurs, like a due date.
 Actions, on the other hand, automate manual tasks like adding checklists, renaming cards, and moving items to a board column.